Menu

 Position Expected After Graduation Number of Students %

 Students are also assessed through examinations within each class.
 The minimum requirement for continuing in the academic program is a 3.0 grade point average.
-Students are not able to continue if grades fall below a B- average.
-The program completion rate is greater than 85%.
+Students may not be eligible to continue if their grades consistently fall below a B-.

 Program / Department